greenthoms/tg-gatsby-v2/src/notes/markdown/index.md

 ```
 **bold text**

-> blockquote “A large corporation is more like Australia: it’s impossible to see the whole landscape at once and there are so many things capable of maiming or killing you.” ― **Erika Hall, Just Enough Research**
+> “A large corporation is more like Australia: it’s impossible to see the whole landscape at once and there are so many things capable of maiming or killing you.” ― **Erika Hall, Just Enough Research**

 _italicised text_
 ```